Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 Distress Inks and Oxide: How To Add Color To Petals

 If you really want to make your paper flowers look life-like, consider adding some ink to the edges or centers.
-This step takes a little more time but is well worth the results!
+This step takes a little more time but is well worth the lovely, next-level results.

 Pan Pastels: Pan pastels are a more recent discovery of mine.
 I love how easy it is to blend colors with the pastels.
-If blending is what you are after, then pan pastels are for you!
+If blending is what you’re after, then pan pastels are for you.

 A close-up picture of watercolors in a tray, in various hues of blue and green.
 You can use paint or ink to distress the petals of your paper petals.